mple06/employee-tracker/README.md

 Employee Tracker is a content management system aplication using command lines.
 The application has many used detailed below.

     - View all departments
-        - view departments and their ID#
+        - view departments and ID
     - VIew all roles
         - view roles, their ID#, salary, and which department that role belongs to
     - View all employees